pyenv-win/pyenv-win/README.md

 ....
 ```

-**_Note:_ For non-english localizations please avoid typing `pyenv update`, we didn't thought this will be impacted for non-english.
-We are working on this.**

 ## Introduction

 [pyenv][1] for python is a great tool but, like [rbenv][2] for ruby developers, it doesn't support Windows directly.
 After a bit of research and feedback from python developers, I discovered they wanted a similiar feature for Windows systems.